Aquaspirillum: Phylogenetic Analysis

 A phylogenetic analysis of the genus showed data that suggested all but three species of Aquaspirillum should be moved into their own respective genera as Aquaspirillum is phylogenetically heterogeneous.
 However, no new genera for the misclassified species have been proposed, so they technically remain in Aquaspirillum.

 Description

 All Aquaspirillum species are rigid helical cells with the exception of A. delicatum and A. fasciculus.
 The cells measure 0.2–1.5 mcm in diameter.
 They all have a polar membrane underneath their cytoplasmic membrane, and generally have two tufts of flagella, on each pole.
 However, they may instead have one single flagellum at each pole instead of either of these tufts.

 Growth Requirements

 Most species of Aquaspirillum are aerobic, but some exist in areas with microaerophilic activity, performing certain amounts of nitrogen fixation.
 The aerobic species respire using oxygen as a terminal electron acceptor, but the some species, including the microaerophilic ones, can also grow anaerobically using nitrate.
-Most species experience optimal growth in a medium which is 30–32° Celsius.
+Most species experience optimal growth in a medium which is 30–32 °C.